 Identify Basic Information about Your Library’s Depository

-- Depository Library Number
+- Federal Depository Library (FDL) Number

 - Found in the FDL Directory and on the inside flap of depository shipment boxes.
 The number includes leading zeroes and may contain a letter at the end, for example, 0463B.
 Each FDL number is unique.
 Even if you never receive a shipment, it is important that you know your depository library number so GPO can accurately identify the correct library in communication.